iconengineering/iconengineering.github.io/careers/EI_FPAnalysis_&_Inf.md

 <li>Bachelor’s or master’s degree in civil or environmental engineering or degree related to regulatory and administrative
 programs.</li>
-<li>0-4 years of full-time experience in civil engineering.</li>
+<li>Experience in National Flood Insurance Program (NFIP), floodplain management, and/or development review.</li>
 <li>Basic understanding and willingness to learn CAD, GIS, HEC-RAS, and other related software tools.</li>
 <li>Experience working in a team environment.
 Excellent communication skills.</li>
 <li>Willingness to ask questions, seek instruction, and problem solve.</li>

 <br>
 <b>Additional Desired Qualifications</b>
-<li>EI designation or the ability to obtain within 6-months of hire date.</li>
+<li>5-15 years of experience working in the NFIP.</li>
 <li>Previous experience with CAD Civil 3D, GIS, hydrologic and hydraulic modeling.</li>

 <br>